MEET OUR TEAM

 Jana attended the University of Minnesota- Duluth to obtain her Master of Arts degree in Speech Language Pathology.
 She has experience working with adults in both the inpatient and outpatient setting and with pediatrics in the outpatient setting.
 She has been trained in PROMPT, Beckman Oral Motor, and Interactive Metronome.
 “I provide hope and improve lives by working together with families to help children reach their highest potential.”

-Aly Kornack
+Aly Mueller

 CCC-SLP, Woodbury Speech Therapy Lead